The Redemptive Nature of God

 Hosea 10:1-2, 11:8-10 (New Living Translation)

-2 Responses to “The Redemptive Nature of God”
+2 thoughts on “The Redemptive Nature of God

 But if we know God, yes He is righteous but he doesn’t condemns.
 His purpose is always to build up and not tear down; to draw people unto Him with His grace and truth.